juanjoaucar/DIRHBZ_BLV/README.md

 [^2]: Department of Physics, University of Surrey, United Kingdom
 -------------------------------------------

-The FORTRAN77 relativistic finite-temperature Hartree-Bogoliubov (FT-RHB) solver in harmonic oscillator basis with an explicit treatment of the particle continuum.
+The FORTRAN relativistic finite-temperature Hartree-Bogoliubov (FT-RHB) solver in harmonic oscillator basis with an explicit treatment of the particle continuum.
 The code assumes axial symmetry, conserved parity, and time-reversal symmetry.
 It is suitable for the description of hot even-even nuclei, including pairing and deformation effects.
 The code is based on zero-temperature RHB code DIRHBZ described in Ref. [^3].
 The extension to finite temperature RHB is derived in Ref. [^4], while the Bonche-Levit-Vautherin subtraction procedure is detailed in Ref. [^5].
 The DIRHBZ_BLV code implements the latter two frameworks.

 [^3]: T. Niksic, N. Paar, D. Vretenar, P. Ring, Computer Physics Communications 185, 6, 1808–1821 (2014).
 [^4]: A. L. Goodman, Nuclear Physics A 352, 1, 30–44 (1981).